xchopin/VuforiaCordova/README.md

 # myVuforia

-A simple example Cordova project using the vuforia plugin
+A simple example Cordova project using the vuforia plugin.
+It can scan images from `www/targets/imagetargets_targets.pdf`

 ### Features